antoalfano/Website-furniture/README.md

 # Website-furniture
-This is a webste for practice only
+This is a webste only for practicing